 For all instruments measured either at amortised cost or at fair value through other comprehensive income, interest income is recorded using the effective interest rate (EIR).
 EIR is the rate that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the gross carrying amount of the financial asset or to the amortised cost of a financial liability.
-When calculating the effective interest rate, the Group estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.
+When calculating the effective interest rate, the Company estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.

-2.3 Property, plant and equipment and Intangible assets
+2.3 Property, plant and equipment and Intangible Assets

-Property, plant and equipment and intangible assets are stated at cost less accumulated depreciation and impairment, if any.
+Property, plant and equipment are stated at cost less accumulated depreciation and impairment, if any.
 Cost includes freight, duties, taxes and incidental expenses related to acquisition and installation of the property, plant and equipment.
-Depreciation / Amortisation on property, plant and equipment and intangile assets is provided pro-rata to the period of use based on management's best estimate of useful lives of the assets as summarised below:
+Depreciation / Amortisation on property, plant and equipment and intangible assets is provided pro-rata to the period of use based on management's best estimate of useful lives of the assets as summarised below:

 Asset category Useful life (in years)

 Tangible assets

 Leasehold improvements Lease term or 5 years, whichever is shorter

-Service equipment 2 - 5
+Computers 2-4

-Computers 2 - 4
+Vehicles 2-5

-Office Equipment 2 - 5
+Office equipment 2-5

-Furniture and Fixtures 2 - 5
+Furniture and fixtures 2-5 2-5

 Intangible assets

 Software 2 - 4

-For these class of assets, based on internal assessment and independent technical evaluation carried out by external valuers, the management believes that the useful lives as given above best represent the period over which management expects to use these assets.
+For these class of assets, based on internal assessment and technical evaluation, the management believes that the useful lives as given above best represent the period over which management expects to use these assets.
 Hence the useful lives for these assets is different from the useful lives as prescribed under Part C of Schedule II to the Companies Act, 2013.